A little inside knowledge goes a long way for newly-arrived expat parents in Brussels settling into their cosmopolitan surroundings.

 No matter how scrumptious, there’s only so many dishes of moules frites a person can take before the home cravings kick in.
 When even mussels in Brussels won’t satisfy the pangs, there’s a smorgasbord of international grocery stores to get your homely fix.

-“British expatriates might make a beeline to Stonemanor, which has outlets at Sint Genesius Rode and Everberg,” says De Wolf.
+“British expatriates might make a beeline to Stonemanor, which has outlets at Sint Genesius Rode and Everberg,” says Dohmen.
 Among the range of goodies on offer at Stonemanor are Heinz Baked Beans, Suffolk sausage rolls, Marmite, Oxo cubes and Bisto gravy.

 “Another popular option is Gourmet International Food & Gifts, with branches in Schuman and Waterloo, which specialises in Scandinavian food as well as Irish, British and American items.
 The city also has Italian grocery stores, Chinese supermarkets and an Asian cash and carry, plus a number of markets which sell ethic foods.”